Hosted on MSN

 Predators have evolved sabre teeth many times during the history of life – and we now have a better idea why these teeth develop as they do.
 Sabre teeth have very specific characteristics: they are ...

-Stephen has a science degree with a major in physics, an arts degree with majors in English Literature and History and Philosophy of Science and a Graduate Diploma in Science Communication.
-Katy is ...
+Stephen has degrees in science (Physics major) and arts (English Literature and the History and Philosophy of Science), as well as a Graduate Diploma in Science Communication.
+Stephen has degrees in ...

 We can study animals from all over the world thanks to science, but what about those that no longer exist?
 The list of extinct mammals could go on for ages, but each animal has a unique story.
 With ...